UPDATED

 QuickStart Scale Fingerings for Ukulele, Volume I, C Tuning

 Learn to create exciting solos in a variety of contemporary styles!
 Scales are used to improvise, create melodies and riffs.
-With a broad knowledge of the essential scales that are used in contemporary music and a mastery of the ukulele's fingerboard and fingering principles you're well on your way.
+With broad knowledge of the essential scales that are used in contemporary music and a mastery of the ukulele's fingerboard and fingering principles, you're well on your way.